-1. Emergency Exposure Dose Control in the TEPCO Fukushima Daiichi Nuclear Power Plant (NPP)
+1. Management of Exposure Dose in Emergency at the TEPCO Fukushima Daiichi Nuclear Power Plant (NPP)

-Emergency works that began in response to the accident of the TEPCO Fukushima Daiichi NPP associated with the Great East Japan Earthquake of 11 March 2011 were undertaken under high radiation levels and extreme conditions for which normal dose control facilities were ill-equipped to deal with, partially due to the station blackout after the tsunami.
+Emergency works that began in response to the accident of the TEPCO Fukushima Daiichi NPP caused by the Great East Japan Earthquake of 11 March 2011 were undertaken under high radiation levels and extreme conditions for which normal dose control facilities were ill-equipped to deal with, partially due to the station blackout after the tsunami.
 There were difficulties in recording the cumulative dose, and delays in monitoring of internal exposure due to insufficient exposure control personnel and equipment.
 Also, in the summer, workers had to work under the blazing sun, while wearing protective clothing, and some suffered heat stroke.
-From the problems that occurred, MHLW issued a series of compulsory directions and administrative guidance to TEPCO and the primary contractors.
+For the problems that occurred, MHLW issued a series of compulsory directions and administrative guidance to TEPCO and the primary contractors.